sagar-46/LeetCode/Easy/README.md

 &ensp; &emsp;some permutation of lowercase letters.
 Given a sequence of words written in the alien language, and the order of the alphabet, return true
 &ensp; &emsp;if and only if the given words are sorted lexicographically in this alien language.

+1299.Given an array arr, replace every element in that array with the greatest element among the elements to its right, and replace the last \
+&emsp; &emsp;element with -1.After doing so, return the array.

 1929.Given an integer array nums of length n, you want to create an array ans of length 2n where ans[i] == nums[i] and ans[i + n] == nums[i] \
 &ensp; &emsp;for 0 <= i < n (0-indexed).Specifically, ans is the concatenation of two nums arrays.Return the array ans.